FyDininno/ObsidianOnline/content/Self/My Thoughts/The Power of Sexual Activity.md

-Intercourse is something evolutionary baked into each and every one of us.
+Sexual activity is something evolutionary baked into each and every one of us.

 Two weekends ago, I kissed a girl for the first time.
 At first, it felt weird because I had never done it before, but I went along with it.
 She used her tongue.
 Now looking back at it, I think it is kind of hot.